pcode-at/tinacms-seo/README.md

 # TinaCMS SEO

 ## Mission and Vision
-This package adds SEO functionality to TinaCMS.
-Our vision of this package is to create the open source version of the Wordpress Plugin [Yoast](https://yoast.com/wordpress/plugins/seo/) for [TinaCMS](https://tina.io/).
+Our vision of this package is to create the one stop shop for all your SEO concerns using [TinaCMS](https://tina.io/), similar to the Wordpress Plugin [Yoast](https://yoast.com/wordpress/plugins/seo/).

 ## Getting started
 Follow these 5 steps to include tinacms-seo in your project: